An introductory review of the resource theory approach to thermodynamics

-\begin{rmk}[Unspeakable quantum coherence] The above mentioned notion of quantum coherence is one in which the particular encoding is relevant: if $H_S = \ketbra{1}{1} + 2\ketbra{2}{2}$, the states $(\ket{0}+\ket{1})/\sqrt{2}$ and $(\ket{0} + \ket{2})/\sqrt{2}$ are \emph{not} equivalent in their thermodynamic behaviour, as we will see.
-The notion of quantum coherence so defined has been dubbed \emph{unspeakable} \cite{bartlett2007reference, marvian2016how} (since the specific degrees of freedom of the encoding matter) and is the relevant one for thermodynamics, metrology and quantum speed limits among other things.
-It is to be contrasted with a more computational notion of quantum coherence \cite{plenio2013coherence} in which the two states above are to be considered equivalent (since the degrees of freedom of the encoding are irrelevant).
+\begin{rmk}[Different notions of quantum coherence] The above mentioned notion of quantum coherence is one in which the particular encoding is relevant: if $H_S = \ketbra{1}{1} + 2\ketbra{2}{2}$, the states $(\ket{0}+\ket{1})/\sqrt{2}$ and $(\ket{0} + \ket{2})/\sqrt{2}$ behave differently under time translations, despite being both equal superpositions of two eigenstates in a preferred basis.
+Such notion of quantum coherence has been dubbed \emph{unspeakable} \cite{bartlett2007reference, marvian2016how} (since the labels `$0$', `$1$', `$2$' have a physical meaning, e.g. as eigenstates of the Hamiltonian) and is the relevant one for thermodynamics, metrology and quantum speed limits among other things.
+It is to be contrasted with a more computational notion of quantum coherence \cite{streltsov2017colloquium} in which the two states above are to be considered equivalent (since the labels `$0$', `$1$', `$2$', are irrelevant).
 The latter notion is termed \emph{speakable} quantum coherence and does not appear to capture quantum thermodynamic constraints.
 For a more detailed discussion see Ref.~\cite{marvian2016how}. \end{rmk}

-While symmetries of open quantum systems do not in general imply conservation laws, they imply that certain quantities are monotonically decreasing under symmetric operations.
-These are called \emph{asymmetry monotones} and they are functions that capture aspects of the partial ordering induced on quantum states by the set of symmetric operations: \begin{defn}[Asymmetry monotone] A functional $a$ is called asymmetry monotone for $G$ if for every $\rho_S$ and every $G$-covariant $\mathcal{E}$. \end{defn} Given a state $\rho_S$, we define it to be \emph{symmetric} if $\mathcal{U}_g(\rho_S) = \rho_S$ for all $g \in G$.
-If $\rho_S$ is not symmetric, the application of a symmetric evolution $\mathcal{E}$ will only make it `more symmetric', i.e. closer to the set of states $\sigma_S$ satisfying $\mathcal{U}_g(\sigma_S) = \sigma_S$ for all $g \in G$.
+Qualitatively, if $\rho_S$ is not symmetric, the application of a symmetric evolution $\mathcal{E}$ will make it `more symmetric', i.e. bring it closer to the set of states $\sigma_S$ satisfying $\mathcal{U}_g(\sigma_S) = \sigma_S$ for all $g \in G$.
 Asymmetry monotones make this statement quantitative.
 Let us present an example of such a quantity, whose thermodynamic relevance will be clarified later.
-Define \be \mathcal{G}(\rho_S)= \int_G \mathcal{U}_g(\rho_S) dg, \ee as the average over all group elements ($dg$ is the Haar measure associated to $G$).
+Define \be \mathcal{G}(\rho_S)= \int_G \mathcal{U}_g(\rho_S) dg, \ee as the average over all group elements ($dg$ being the Haar measure associated to $G$, assuming it exists).
 The operation $\mathcal{G}$ is known as $G$-\emph{twirling}.
 For $G=U(1)$ generated by $H_S$, $\mathcal{G}$ corresponds to the dephasing operation $\mathcal{D}$ in Eq.~\eqref{eq:dephasing}.
 Then define

 \begin{defn}[Asymmetry] \emph{Asymmetry} is the asymmetry monotone defined as